Skip to main content

 Senses has found its direction under Chef Renaud Goigoux — a vegetable-first kitchen earning a Michelin Plate two years running and a 4-Radish rating.
 At €€€ in central Amsterdam with easy booking, it's the most accessible Michelin-recognised plant-forward restaurant in the city.
 If serious vegetable cooking is your format, it delivers.

 If your first visit to Senses was under the previous kitchen, what you experienced then bears little resemblance to what's being served now.
-Chef Renaud Goigoux has reoriented the restaurant entirely around vegetables and plant-based cooking, and Michelin's guide has taken notice — awarding a Plate in both 2024 and 2025, while the Radish rating jumped from 1 to 4 in a single move.
+Chef Renaud Goigoux has reoriented the restaurant entirely around vegetables and plant-based cooking, Michelin's guide has taken notice — awarding a Plate in both 2024 and 2025, while the Radish rating jumped from 1 to 4 in a single move.
 That kind of recognition from two separate Michelin frameworks tells you something meaningful: the food here is worth the trip to Vijzelstraat in central Amsterdam.

-The editorial angle at Senses is ingredient sourcing, and it's the right lens for understanding what Goigoux is doing here.
+The editorial angle at Senses is ingredient sourcing, it's the right lens for understanding what Goigoux is doing here.
 Modern cuisine restaurants at the €€€ price point often use vegetables as garnish or accent.
 At Senses, sourcing decisions are the menu.
-The pure plant offering is built around what can be coaxed from careful ingredient selection rather than protein anchors , which means the quality of what arrives at the kitchen matters at every step, not just at the centrepiece.
+The pure plant offering is built around what can be coaxed from careful ingredient selection rather than protein anchors, which means the quality of what arrives at the kitchen matters at every step, not just at the centrepiece.

-The scent profile of a kitchen working primarily with vegetables, ferments, and herb preparations is distinct from a meat-forward kitchen , earthier, more botanical, with the kind of aromatic complexity that comes from stock-making with roots and skins rather than bones.
+The scent profile of a kitchen working primarily with vegetables, ferments, herb preparations is distinct from a meat-forward kitchen, earthier, more botanical, with the kind of aromatic complexity that comes from stock-making with roots and skins rather than bones.
 If you're seated near the kitchen pass or at a table where the service flow brings dishes through the dining room open, that sensory layer is part of the experience before the food arrives.

 If you've already worked through the plant menu in a previous iteration, the question on a return visit is whether the menu has evolved.
-Given the kitchen's stated focus on vegetable-first cooking and the momentum behind Goigoux's tenure, the reasonable expectation is that the menu moves with season and sourcing , which means a return visit three to six months out is likely to show real variation.
+Given the kitchen's stated focus on vegetable-first cooking and the momentum behind Goigoux's tenure, the reasonable expectation is that the menu moves with season and sourcing, which means a return visit three to six months out is likely to show real variation.
 At €€€ pricing, that's the kind of rotation that justifies revisiting rather than treating the first meal as definitive.

 For Amsterdam's broader modern cuisine scene, Senses sits at an interesting position.
 It's more affordable than Ciel Bleu or Flore, both of which operate at €€€€, and it carries a clearer thematic identity than many restaurants in its tier.
 If you're coming from outside Amsterdam and want to anchor a dining itinerary around the city's most purposeful kitchens, Senses belongs in that conversation alongside Sinne and Bistro Féline.